AMD FSR vs Nvidia DLSS vs Intel XeSS

 • Hardware Support – FSR wins a point here since it can be used with new and old AMD, NVIDIA, and Intel graphics cards.
 DLSS, on the other hand, works only with RTX 2000, 3000 and 4000 series GPUs.
 XeSS does support AMD and NVIDIA GPUs, but offers little to no advantage.

-In short, it’s a win for NVIDIA!
-AMD comes in a close second, but it doesn’t have anything similar to Frame Generation, which is huge for RTX 4000 owners, while Intel still has some optimizing to do to catch up.
+In brief, it’s a triumph for NVIDIA!
+AMD comes in a close second, but it doesn’t have anything comparable to Frame Generation, which is huge for RTX 4000 owners, while Intel still has some optimizing to do to catch up.

-The conclusion is that if you already have an RTX card, you should stick with DLSS if it is available in-game.
+The conclusion is that if you already have an RTX card, you should adhere to DLSS if it is available in-game.
 In the cases it isn’t, use FSR.
-The people that have an AMD card should use FSR when needed.
+The people that have an AMD card should use FSR when necessary.

 Avoid XeSS if you have an NVIDIA or AMD card and utilize it only if you have an Arc GPU.